gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that supervisory pressure can remain bounded without flattening lower-layer distinctions
 - that classification pressure can remain bounded without false regime assignment
 - that incomplete-state pressure can remain bounded without false continuity or compensatory reconstruction
+- that cumulative-drift pressure can remain bounded without baseline absorption or silent normalization of distortion

 ---